pimoroni/explorer-hat/documentation/Technical-reference.md

 ### Inputs, via SN74LVC125APWR (5V tolerant input buffer)

 Explorer HAT/pHAT has four protected inputs.
-These are just like normal input pins on your Pi, except they can tolerate 5V.
+These are just like normal input pins on your Pi, except they can tolerate 5V and cannot be pulled up/down from the Pi.

 Input    | GPIO pin
 ---------|-----------